Yahoo Inc. (2017–present): Under Verizon (2017–2021)

-Two months before closing the deal for Yahoo!, Verizon announced it would place Yahoo! and AOL under an umbrella named Oath.
+Two months before closing the deal for Yahoo, Verizon announced it would place Yahoo and AOL under an umbrella named Oath.
 The deal closed on June 13, 2017, and Oath was launched.
-Upon completion of the deal, Yahoo!
-CEO Marissa Mayer resigned.
-Yahoo! operations not acquired in the deal were renamed Altaba, a holding company whose primary assets were its 15.5 percent stake in Alibaba Group and a 35.5 percent stake in Yahoo!
+Upon completion of the deal, Yahoo CEO Marissa Mayer resigned.
+Yahoo operations not acquired in the deal were renamed Altaba, a holding company whose primary assets were its 15.5 percent stake in Alibaba Group and a 35.5 percent stake in Yahoo!
 Japan.
-After the merger, Oath cut fifteen percent of the Yahoo!-AOL workforce.
+After the merger, Oath cut fifteen percent of the Yahoo-AOL workforce.
 In 2018, Altaba sold Yahoo!
 Japan to SoftBank Group.

 In April 2018, Helios and Matheson Analytics acquired the Moviefone movie listings website from Oath, in consideration for which Verizon took a stake in Helios and Matheson.

-In April 2018, Verizon sold Flickr to SmugMug, for an undisclosed amount.
+Also in April 2018, Verizon sold Flickr to SmugMug, for an undisclosed amount.

 In May 2018, Verizon and Samsung agreed to terms that would preload four Oath mobile apps onto Samsung Galaxy S9 smartphones.
-The agreement includes Oath's Newsroom, Yahoo!
-Sports, Yahoo!
+The agreement includes Oath's Newsroom, Yahoo Sports, Yahoo!
 Finance, and go90 mobile video apps (closed in July 2018), with integration of native Oath advertisements into both the Oath apps and Samsung's own Galaxy and Game Launcher apps.

 On September 12, 2018, it was announced that K. Guru Gowrappan would succeed Tim Armstrong as CEO, effective October 1.

-On December 3, 2018, the company declared a new set of rules for the Tumblr community that took effect December 17, 2018, banning "adult content".
-This move raised objections that it harms their LGBTQ community, sexual abuse survivors, sex workers, adult content blogs, and other bloggers.
-The move came after the Tumblr app was removed from the Apple App Store due to issues with child pornography, leading some to speculate that the ban may have been made to regain access to the App Store.
+On December 3, 2018, the company banned "adult content" from Tumblr effective December 17, 2018.
+The ban led to objections that it harms the LGBTQ community, sexual abuse survivors, sex workers, adult content blogs, and other bloggers.
+The ban followed Apple's removal of the Tumblr app from the App Store because Apple objected to child pornography.
+Some speculated Tumblr's ban was an attempt to regain access to the App Store.

 In December 2018, Verizon announced that it was cutting 10% of Oath's workforce and would write down the value of the business by $4.6B.
 Verizon management blamed competitive pressures and that the business never achieved the anticipated benefits.
 The move wiped out all of the goodwill on the balance sheets that accompanied the acquisitions.